 Stage 2 - recovering - de-escalated from Stage 4 critical to Stage 3 severe on 23 March 2020 and then to Stage 2 on 1 May 2020.

-Allocations announced on 1 July 2019, but water unable to be pumped by irrigators until temporary water restrictions were lifted in late February 2020.
+Allocations announced on 1 July 2019, but water unable to be pumped by irrigators until temporary water restrictions were lifted in late February 2020 above Culgoa junction and 6 March below Culgoa junction.

-From end of February 2020, river levels variously triggered A, B and in some sections C class pumping along the Barwon-Darling.
+From end of February 2020 until June, river levels variously triggered A, B and in some sections C class pumping along the Barwon-Darling.

 A release of environmental water Northern Connectivity Event in autumn/winter of 2018 from the Gwydir and Border Rivers provided a small flow down to Menindee Lakes.

 During March to August 2019 inflows from tributaries, local rainfall and another environmental release - Northern Fish Flow event - restarted flows in some sections and replenished town weir pools and fish refuge pools.
-However, flows did not reach Menindee Lakes.
+However, flows only reached to just upstream of Bourke because of the dry conditions.

 Rainfall in early November 2019 provided flows down the Warrego River and flows over the Bourke town water weir.
 This was the first time in over 400 days that flows had occurred over the Bourke town weir.